 More costs can follow in case deadlines are breached as a result of unoptimized document processing or error data slipping into POs.
 Errors can pop up either because of a man-made mistake when reading and re-typing data or when using an automation tool that isn’t suited to handling the various states and scenarios documents show up in (think, crumpled, stained, or blurred documents you come across sometimes).

 Such mistakes require additional time and energy to amend and reverse.
-Meanwhile, the Alphamoon platform has been trained to read and understand documents of challenging quality (we list the 6 Common Challenges Of Image-To-Text Extraction here) and provide a high certainty threshold.
+Meanwhile, the Alphamoon platform has been trained to read and understand documents of challenging quality (We list the 6 Common Challenges Of Image-To-Text Extraction here) and provide a high certainty threshold.
 If the software is uncertain about certain data, it will ask for your input and learn from it.

 Starting PO automation with Alphamoon

 We hope that this article was helpful in understanding the role of purchase order processing in the procurement process.
-With the basics now covered, why not learn more about the benefits of introducing PO data extraction automation?
-We dedicated an entire article to that, listing the 9 main benefits, so be sure to check it out too.